ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/htmx.md

 ## Example

-As a basic example, let's create a `<form>` in the client side that can send a request to an API route as `FormData` and send a custom HTML response back.
+As a basic example, let's create a `<form>` in the client side that can send a request to an API route as `FormData`, which sends an HTML response back.

 ### Frontend

-First we'll create our frontend including htmx in a `<script>` tag and adding a `<form>` to the page.
+First we'll create our frontend including htmx in a `<script>` tag and adding a `<form>` to the page:

 ```html
 <!-- src/pages/index.html -->